QuentinAd/genai-system/README.md

 ## Monitoring and Observability

-- EKS cluster logs are exported to CloudWatch
-- Application metrics available through Kubernetes native monitoring
+- Application metrics available through your chosen deployment platform
 - Airflow DAG execution logs available in MWAA console
-- Container logs accessible via `kubectl logs`
+- Container logs accessible via your container orchestrator tooling

 ## Security Considerations

-- All sensitive credentials stored in Kubernetes Secrets
+- All sensitive credentials stored securely (for example, AWS Secrets Manager or parameter stores)
-- EKS cluster uses private endpoints for enhanced security
 - IAM roles follow principle of least privilege
 - Container images scanned for vulnerabilities in ECR
 - Network policies can be implemented for additional isolation